 This recipe uses both oat flour and rolled oats.
 You can easily make oat flour by grinding oats in a blender.
-Be sure to measure the 1/ 1/4 cups of oat flour after they’re ground.
+Be sure to measure the 1 1/4 cups of oat flour after you have ground the oats.

 These Gluten Free Apple Raisin Oatmeal Cookies sweetened with low glycemic coconut palm sugar and drizzled with Maple Pecan Glaze are ideal for a mid-morning or after-school snack.